Onions

 When to Add:

-Before Planting: Apply fertilizer to the soil before planting seeds or
+Before Planting: Work fertilizer into the bed before planting.

-Mid-Growing Season: Reapply fertilizer about six weeks after
+Mid-Growing Season: Reapply about 6 weeks after planting, then adjust based on growth and leaf color.

 Application Tips:

-- Always follow the directions on the fertilizer package to avoid over-fertilization and salt buildup.
+- Follow directions on the fertilizer package to avoid salt buildup and burn.

-- White Rot: A fungal disease that causes white, fluffy growth on roots and bulbs, leading to decay.
+- White Rot: White fungal growth on roots/bulbs; causes decay.

-- Botrytis Leaf Blight: A fungal disease that causes grayish-brown spots on leaves and can reduce bulb size.
+- Botrytis Leaf Blight: Leaf spotting and dieback; can reduce bulb sizing.

 Blog post on Natural Fertilizers